Durjoysarker-swarup/R-Language/02_Self-Learning/03_One-Way-ANOVA/README.md

 Test whether groups have equal variability.
 Levene's test is standard for this.

 **What it means:** Spread around group means should be similar across all groups.
-**When violated:** Welch's adjustment or non-parametric alternatives available.

 ### **3. Independence**
 Ensure observations are independent (not repeated measures or spatial clusters).